cmuthukumar/st-rest/versalex/src/main/ansible/roles/setup.topology/README.md

 Setup Topology
 ===================

-  * Creates Droplets on Digital Ocean based on servers and tpnodes yaml configurations passed by user
+  * Creates Droplets/EC2 Instacnces on Digital Ocean or AWS based on servers and tpnodes yaml configurations passed by user

 Requirements:-
 --------------------